-In [11], NASA's DAG-TM ConOps [12]1 has been used as starting point for the development of an airborne self separation TBO ConOps for en route traffic, under the name A3 ConOps.
-This A3 ConOps intentionally addresses the hypothetical situation of 100% well-equipped aircraft, and it assumes no support at all from air traffic control on the ground.
-A3's Operational Services and Environmental Description (OSED) is in [14].
-Here we give a high level description of the A3 ConOps only.
+NASA's Autonomous Flight Rule (AFR) concept [19,6] has gratefully been used as baseline for the development of an advanced airborne self separation TBO ConOps for en route traffic [20,21].
+This so-called A3 ConOps intentionally addresses the hypothetical situation of 100% well-equipped aircraft, and it assumes no support at all from air traffic control on the ground.

-Similar to the SESAR2020 ConOps [1,2], the A3 ConOps adopts TBO in the sense that each aircraft maintains an RBT (4D trajectory plan) that is shared with all other aircraft.
-In contrast to SESAR2020, however, RBT management in the A3 ConOps is done by each aircraft without any support from air traffic control on the ground.
-Each aircraft is assumed to be equipped with the same dedicated Airborne Separation Assistance System (ASAS) which is monitoring the surroundings and helps the flight crew to detect and resolve conflicts.
-Similar to NASA's DAG-TM ConOps [12], A3 uses two layers in the detection and resolution of potential conflicts: the TBO layer and the tactical layer.
+In the A3 ConOps each aircraft maintains a 4D trajectory plan that is shared with all other aircraft.
+Following [1], we refer to these shared 4D trajectory plans as Reference Business Trajectories (RBT's).
+In order for a pilot to manage safe separation without support from air traffic control on the ground, each aircraft is equipped with an A3 dedicated Airborne Separation Assistance System (ASAS) which is monitoring the surroundings and helps the flight crew to detect and resolve conflicts.
+Similar to NASA's AFR concept, A3 uses two layers in the detection and resolution of potential conflicts: the TBO layer and the tactical layer.
 The TBO layer takes care of making updates of the RBT in case of a medium term conflict, whereas the tactical layer takes care of resolving short term conflicts.
-A3's ASAS therefore consists of two subsystems: a Medium Term Conflict (detection and) Resolution (MTCR) system, and a Short Term Conflict (detection and) Resolution (STCR) system, that support the TBO layer and tactical layer respectively.
+A3's ASAS therefore consists of two subsystems: a Medium Term Conflict (detection and) Resolution (MTCR) system, and a Short Term Conflict (detection and) Resolution (STCR) system.

-Both MTCR and STCR support systems are using Velocity Obstacle (VO), or Collision Cone, based conflict resolution [15,16].
-In the A3 ConOps, VO based conflict resolution is used to generate horizontal course changing maneuvers only (i.e. no changes in height and neither in airspeed).
+Both A3's MTCR and A3's STCR support systems are using Velocity Obstacle (VO) based conflict resolution [22, 23].
+In the A3 ConOps, VO-based conflict resolution is used to generate horizontal course changing maneuvers only, i.e. no changes in height and neither in airspeed.
 VO-based conflict resolution uses implicit coordination in the sense that an aircraft stays away from the set of courses and velocities that lead to a predicted conflict with a VO of any other aircraft.
-In the literature, VO based conflict resolution is commonly applied in a tactical layer only, e.g. [17].
-Hence, the application of VO-based conflict resolution not only in tactical layer but also in the TBO-layer of A3 is a significant development.
+In the literature, VO-based conflict resolution is commonly applied in a tactical layer only, e.g. [24].
+Hence, the application of VO-based conflict resolution not only in the tactical layer but also in the TBO-layer of A3 forms a significant next step.